ESW-RMS/LoRa2019/README.md

 Run the raspi-config tool to enable SPI. sudo raspi-config
 This command will load up the Raspberry Pi configuration screen.
 Use the arrow keys to go down and select “5 Interfacing Options“.
 Then enable SPI.
+You might also want to enable SSH: when the electron is plugged into the RasPi there's no port for the keyboard, so SSHing in over wifi is the only way to access it.

 ### If Device 2

 Device 2 also needs to disable its serial port.

 1. Run the raspi-config tool.
-This tool will allow us to easily disable the serial input/output interface that is enabled by default.

 ```
 sudo raspi-config
 ```

-2. This command will load up the Raspberry Pi configuration screen.
-Use the arrow keys to go down and select “5 Interfacing Options“.
+2. Use the arrow keys to go down and select “5 Interfacing Options“.
 Once this option has been selected, you can press Enter.

 3. With the next screen you will want to use the arrow keys again to select “P6 Serial“, press Enter once highlighted to select this option.